Barbecue cooking ideas & tips

 Looking for more bite-size barbecue food?
 Prepare and enjoy grilled meat and vegetable kebabs with our range of skewer sets.
-Choose between reusable disposable bamboo sets of 50, or our GoodHome Grill Skewers - a stylish choice for al fresco cooking.
+Use our reusable disposable bamboo sets of 50 for al fresco cooking.

 Soak bamboo skewers in water before hitting the grill to help prevent them from crisping up on the barbecue.
 A long soak overnight works best, but aim for at least 30 minutes for the water to work its magic.